There are 42 conservation areas in Islington. They are designated by us for their 'special architectural and historic interest.'

 Buildings are listed if they are considered to be of national architectural or historic interest.

-The interactive map can be used to see what buildings are listed or you can search English Heritage's online database of listed buildings and scheduled ancient monuments.
+The interactive map can be used to see what buildings are listed or you can search National Heritage's online database of listed buildings and scheduled ancient monuments.

 Making changes to a listed building

 Listed building consent is required for any works to a listed building that would affect its special architectural or historic interest.